 biodiversity/habitat changes, including alien species introduction.

 However, the MSFD requires the identification of the predominant pressures and human activities according to Annex III and in line with the eleven descriptors of GES.
-Annex III to Directive 2008/56/EC lays down the indicative lists of characteristics, pressures and impacts which are referred to in Articles 8(1), 9(1), 9(3), 10(1), 11(1) and 24 of that Directive.
+Annex III to Directive 2008/56/EC lays down the indicative lists of characteristics, pressures and impacts which are referred to in Articles 8(1), 9(1), 9(3), 10(1), 11(1) and 24 of that Directive and indicates the human activities relevant for the analyses according to Art.
+8.1c.

 In 2012, as part of the first cycle of implementation of their marine strategies, Member States reported under Articles 9(2) and 10(2) of Directive 2008/56/EC on the initial assessment of their marine waters, the determination of good environmental status and their environmental targets.
 The Commission’s assessment of these Member State’s reports, undertaken in accordance with Article 12 of that Directive, highlighted that more efforts were urgently needed if Member States and the Union are to reach good environmental status by 2020.
 To ensure that the second cycle of implementation contributes to the achievement of the Directive’s objectives and yields more consistent determinations of good environmental status, the Commission therefore recommended in its report on the first phase of implementation that, at Union level, the Commission services and Member States collaborate to "revise, strengthen and improve Decision 2010/477/EU by 2015, aiming at a clearer, simpler, more concise, more coherent and comparable set of good environmental status criteria and methodological standards" and "review Annex III of the Marine Strategy Framework Directive, and if necessary revise, and develop specific guidance to ensure a more coherent and consistent approach for assessments in the next implementation cycle".

-The new Annex III to Directive 2008/56/EC provides "elements for assessment (Article 8(1) of that Directive) with regard to good environmental status (Article 9(1) of that Directive), provide elements for monitoring (Article 11(1) of that Directive), which are complimentary to assessment (e.g. temperature, salinity), and provide elements for consideration when setting targets (Article 10(1) of the Directive).
+The new Annex III to Directive 2008/56/EC provides "elements for assessment (Article 8(1) of that Directive) with regard to good environmental status (Article 9(1) of that Directive), provide elements for monitoring (Article 11(1) of that Directive), which are complimentary to assessment (e.g. temperature, salinity), and provide elements for consideration when setting targets (Article 10(1) of the Directive)" (preamble of updated Annex III).
 It is important to ensure that the elements in Annex III are clearly related to the qualitative descriptors of Annex I and to Decision 2010/477/EU, as well as to their application in relation to Articles 8, 9, 10 and 11 of Directive 2008/56/EC.

 For the Romanian and Bulgarian marine waters, the following relationships have been identified between human activities, the pressures they exert on the environment and the consequent state of the environment, taking account of the impacts (adverse effects) from the pressures.
 In the following figure, each aspect is illustrated with indicative examples.
 The links to the three parts of Article 8(1) and the associated tables in Annex III of the MSFD are also shown.